cryptag/leapchat/README.md

 Then, download the latest [PostgREST release](https://github.com/begriffs/postgrest/releases) and put it in your PATH.

-## Using Docker and Docker compose
+## Install and Run Using Docker and Docker Compose

+(If you'd rather not use Docker/Docker Compose, see next section.)

 Make sure you have Docker installed with Docker Compose.
 Then run: